 Miss Claudia Dellacasa

+My research takes root in my invaluable experience of cataloguing the books stored in Calvino’s personal library in Rome, with the consequent unveiling of several books about Japanese literature and religions.
+This cataloguing experience was linked to my MA thesis about the linguistic structure of Calvino’s novel Il barone rampante, in which context I was seeking to identify eighteenth-century texts that may have influenced the author’s prose.
 My previous BA thesis was a linguistic work as well, which tried to approach Calvino’s Le città invisibili with the tools of a lexical, syntactical and structural comment.
-During both my MA (in Modern Philology) and BA (in Modern Literature) I was based at La Sapienza University of Rome, where I am still part of the working group on Italo Calvino coordinated by Professor Laura Di Nicola.
+During both my MA (in Modern Philology) and BA (in Modern Literature) I was based at La Sapienza University of Rome, where I am part of the newborn Laboratorio Calvino.

-CV (updated November 2017)
+CV (updated February 2019)